 - 1 hour boat ride across Inle Lake

 Our tour guide, July, was absolutely incredible.
-July completes these treks a few times a week depending on the season and has been out with groups trekking nearly everyday for the past 7 years, at her young age of 25.
+July completes these treks a few times a week depending on the season and has been out with groups trekking nearly every day for the past 7 years, at her young age of 25.
 She has excellent English, very informative, helpful and truly kind.
-I cannot say enough good things about her and would recommend her for anyone doing this trek.
+I cannot say enough good things about her and would recommend her to anyone doing this trek.

 After each day completed, once we all had a chance to clean up, sit down for dinner and share some celebratory drinks, my body and mind felt overwhelmingly accomplished.
 This was my first trekking experience, I can guarantee it won’t be my last.
 I thoroughly enjoyed learning from July, having the incredible company of this particular tour group, our journey through the beautiful countryside and everything else in between.
 This has been one of the greatest experiences I have ever had.
 If you go into this oppourtunity with an open mind and willingness to learn, the possibilities of what you can gain or even pass on are endless – along with most things in life.